abhirupnandy/pyxxdi/README.md

 [![PyPI version](https://img.shields.io/pypi/v/pyxxdi.svg)](https://pypi.org/project/pyxxdi/)

 `pyxxdi` is a Python package for bibliometric analytics, scientometric metrics, and research intelligence workflows.
+The package is also available for use in R and is called  "xxdi".

 ## Install